Stex/setting_accessors-pitch/PITCHME.md

 ---

-* ActiveRecord changes its implementation of certain features from time to time.
-* Example: Assigning a non-boolean value to a boolean attribute:
+Assigning a non-boolean value to a boolean attribute:

 ```ruby
 # Rails 4.2